NickvanDyke/Sia-Android/README.md

 # Sia Mobile
 Sia Mobile serves as an Android client for [Sia](https://github.com/NebulousLabs/Sia), and provides a way for users to interact with the Sia network from their Android device.
 Sia has the potential to disrupt the cloud storage industry, and a successful mobile app for Sia will greatly help in making this a reality; Sia Mobile aims to be that.

-Sia Mobile can
+Sia Mobile can:
+* Send and receive Siacoin, the cryptocurrency used to buy cloud storage on the Sia network
+* Generate a paper wallet
-* set up and maintain a cold-storage wallet on your mobile device
+* Set up and maintain a local cold-storage wallet
-* interact with a full node running on your computer
+* Interact with a full node running on your computer
-* run a full node on your mobile device
+* Run a full node on your device
-* coming soon: upload to and download from the Sia cloud storage network
+* Coming soon: upload to and download from the Sia cloud storage network
 * coming soon: SPV functionality (a.k.a. "lite wallet") once Sia implements this feature

 [Sia Mobile on the Play Store](https://play.google.com/store/apps/details?id=vandyke.siamobile)